 - Focus: The best way to master supplementary angles is by solving problems.

 - Technique: Start with simple problems and gradually move to more complex ones.
-For example, find the supplement of a 30-degree angle, then try problems involving algebraic expressions.
+Here's one way to look at it: find the supplement of a 30-degree angle, then try problems involving algebraic expressions.

 - Example: If one of the supplementary angles is represented by x and the other by 2x, set up the equation x + 2x = 180 and solve for x.